Xilinx/SDAccel_Examples/getting_started/kernel_global_bandwidth/README.md

 ## 1. OVERVIEW
-This example shows how data stored in global memory can be shared between kernels in different binary containers.
+Bandwidth test of global to local memory

 ## 2. SOFTWARE AND SYSTEM REQUIREMENTS
 Board | Software Version